Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SpotMyCityDist is DistMyCityLow AND MyUnit is Pioneer THEN MoveUnittoSpot is Low

-IF SkillEffect is DamageEnemy AND SkillTargetHP is HPLow AND SkillTarget is Enemy THEN UseSkill is VeryHigh

-IF SkillEffect is RestoreAP THEN UseSkill is MostHigh

-IF SkillEffect is RestoreHP AND SkillTargetHP is HPLow THEN UseSkill is VeryHigh

-IF SkillEffect is RestoreHP AND SkillTargetHP is HPHigh THEN UseSkill is Medium

-IF SkillEffect is RestoreHP AND SkillTargetSpot is DamageHigh THEN UseSkill is High

-IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High

-IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High

 IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is Low